mkirkpatric2/Stock-ETL/README.md

 <h1 style="text-align: center"> Stock-ETL</h1>

+<h2 style="text-align: center">V3</h2>

+V3 rewrites the infrastructure using AWS CDK.
+Currently, V3 is incomplete.

+While V3 is 95% complete, I have run into an issue where AWWS ECS will not grab the appropriate image to perform the graph-producing script.
+My current understanding is that there are networking deficiencies.

 <h2 style="text-align: center">V2</h2>

 V2 repurposes this app to run on AWS using: AWS Lambda, EventBridge, Elastic Container Service, Elastic Container Repository, and S3.
 All code is written in python.